NIVANorge/pyniva/README.md

   individual data quality flags.
 For this datatype the standard aggregation type is `mode` which returns the most frequent value in the interval.
-* GPS tracks (`GPSTrack` class), which is a time indexed sequence of longitud and latitude values (WGS84).
+* GPS tracks (`GPSTrack` class), which is a time indexed sequence of longitude and latitude values (WGS84).
 GPS tracks can be used for geo-fencing and they are aggregaetd by keeping actual data at (near) wanted time intervals.
   Note that if a `GPSTrack` is in the query list data will be merged with the track and the aggregation intervals will be dictated by the data in the `GPSTrack`